We will reach out soon with more information. Let's ensure great customer experiences, together.

 You can find holes in your training materials based on what you’re seeing in QA: As you get into the rhythm of assigning trainings while you QA, you might notice that there are areas where you want to assign something, but don’t have the right training for it.
 This can be a good inspiration to create an uptraining.

-You can more easily understand the relationship between training and quality: With training assignments and QA in the same place, you can see what was assigned to which ticket, and if the training was completed.
+You can more easily understand the relationship between training and quality: With training assignments and QA in the same place, you can see which trainings were assigned to which tickets, and whether or not the training was completed.
 This gives managers rich context into how agents are receiving training, and how well they’re staying up-to-date on their quality audits and feedback.

 The right training, assigned in real time as the need arises, will drive the incremental improvements that you’re looking for on your support team.